josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 First, create a new folder called `lib` inside of `src`. (`lib` is another SvelteKit convention; more on that in a moment.)

-Inside that, we'll create a folder named `components`, just for organizational purposes.
+Inside `src/lib`, we'll create a folder named `components`, just for organizational purposes.
 And inside of _that_, we'll create a new component named `Header.svelte`:

 ```fs
 📂 src